benhughes/static-api/README.md

 ````
 ### The code

+Include 'static-api' as a dependency in your package.json and create a
-Create a file a js file similar to the code below.
+file a js file similar to the code below.

 ````js
 var baseData = require('./my-api.json'), //load your json file